Crohn ZoneCrohn Zone

 Current Research and Usage

 While there are indications that L-Glutamine can aid in various health functions, including those related to IBD, it is important to consider the physician's recommendations and maintain proper medical supervision.
+For a wider view of supplement options, see our overview of dietary supplements and IBD.
 Most of the research is preliminary, and not all findings are consistent.
 Additionally, there are concerns about potential negative side effects from using glutamine supplements, especially at high or uncontrolled doses.

 Why Gastroenterologists Do Not Recommend the Supplement